Tushar-Sati/Fuel_Management_System/README.md

 2. **IntelliJ IDEA**: (or any Java-compatible IDE).
 3. **MySQL Database**: Make sure MySQL is installed and running on your system.
 4. **MySQL Connector/J**: The JDBC driver for MySQL.
+5. **Maven: For dependency management and project build.

 ## Project Structure